Global workforce

 Read more: Global Outsourcing

 How Does Globalization Affect Businesses?
+A Quick Comparison

 In a Nutshell

-To take advantage of remote work, organizations must re-evaluate their practices and redesign processes to support distributed teams.
-The company's existing benefits and perks may no longer be suitable for people who work from home in various locations around the world.
-The onboarding processes for new hires need to be reconsidered and international labor laws researched thoroughly.
+To take advantage of remote work, organizations must redesign processes to support distributed teams.
+Existing benefits and perks may no longer fit employees working from different countries.